cristiannomartins/Tree-Sets/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/cristiannomartins/Tree-Sets/master/License.md)

 # Tree-Sets
 Tree sets is an iOS app written in Swift 3.0.
-It serves as a catalogue for information about all trainers and Pokémon on the Battle Tree facility, on Pokémon Sun and Moon versions.
+It serves as a fast, lightweight and offline catalogue for information about all trainers and Pokémon on the Battle Tree facility, on Pokémon Sun and Moon versions.

 ![battletree image](https://www.serebii.net/sunmoon/battletree.jpg)